DIY Project: All-Natural Homemade Citrus Cleaner

 This cleaner is so easy to make and costs just pennies.
 If you don’t have enough citrus peels at first, simply freeze them until you have enough to fill an entire jar.

-*Optional: Add herbs such as rosemary or mint to add an additional scent to your citrus cleaner.
+*Optional: Add herbs such as rosemary or mint to add an additional scent to your homemade citrus cleaner.
 Some people also like to add essential oils to intensify the fragrance of the cleaner.

 For those of you who would like to made a disinfecting citrus cleaner, the process is quicker because the citrus peels don’t have to steep in vinegar for a few weeks.

-Add the peels from one citrus fruit of your choice to 4 cups of water.
+- Add the peels from one citrus fruit of your choice to 4 cups of water.

-Add 6 tablespoons of distilled vinegar and 3 teaspoons of borax to the cooled citrus water.
+- Add 6 tablespoons of distilled vinegar and 3 teaspoons of borax to the cooled citrus water.

-Add to a spray bottle and use right away for non-porous surfaces.
+- Pour into a spray bottle and use right away for non-porous surfaces.

 I love DIY projects for the home.
 This project not only creates an environmentally-friendly product, it also uses up the things (like citrus peels) that would otherwise end up in the trash.
 Next, learn how to make your own weed killer with vinegar and dish soap.